neptunusRomulus/Flare-Studio/README.md

 <img width="427" height="107" alt="flare-logo" src="https://github.com/user-attachments/assets/a01a6f21-3382-4b98-ac89-d6982e4d03c5" />

-Flare studio is a graphical user interface for Flare Engine which aims to improve the user experience of the engine and encourage users to make more games with Flare Engine.
+Flare studio is a graphical user interface for [Flare Engine](https://github.com/flareteam/flare-engine) which is a is a simple game engine built to handle single-player 2D action RPGs.
+This project aims to improve the user experience of the engine and encourage users to make more games with Flare Engine.
 Flare Studio is at its the Alpha Stage — expect incomplete features and active development and use it with your own risk.

 ## Features
 - Creating isometrics maps